No Quest for the Wicked (Enchanted, Inc. #6)

 No Quest for the Wicked, the 6th entry in the Enchanted, Inc. series, opens with Katie and Owen settling into their new roles at MSI.
 Spellworks has finally been defeated and things appear to be calming down a bit.
 Owen is without his powers and finds himself facing great scrutiny from the magical community after the reveal of his lineage.
 He is keeping himself occupied with something that, to him, is a dream assignment - translating the Ephemera, an ancient text so powerful that nobody with magic is allowed near it.
 Katie, on the other hand, is restless, not feeling sure of her current position in the company as marketing director.

 You get to see a lot of fun character interaction in this volume.
 Katie's beloved grandmother comes into town from Texas and brings along her own brand of chaos.
 I absolutely love the exchanges between the Granny and Merlin!
 Readers also get to learn more about the more feral nature sprites that Granny introduced us all to in Don't Hex With Texas.
 This book also brings back Mimi, Katie's erstwhile boss from the firm she was at before she came to work at MSI.
-Mimi lands a major role in No Quest for the Wicked, as she finds herself newly engaged and .
+Mimi lands a major role in No Quest for the Wicked, as she finds herself newly engaged and in possession of the Eye of the Moon, a "One Ring" style powerful magical artifact that everyone wants to get their hands on .

 Most notably, No Quest for the Wicked gives us an opportunity to see into the world of the Elves, who have really only been mentioned in passing up to this point.
 We get to learn more about Elven culture and politics, and how they fit in to the magical world that has been created.
 And their role is somewhat surprising.